Yellowknife Fire Department

-Yellowknife Fire Division is a composite department and is located in Yellowknife, Northwest Territories, Canada with full-time and paid on call (POC) firefighters.
-The department was established in February, 1943.
-Their staff consists of 32 full-time and 15 on-call paid members, composed of a Fire Chief, 3 Deputy Chiefs, 1 administrative coordinator, 4 lieutenants and 28 firefighters.
-They operate on a four platoon system that consists of seven staff each and on-call personnel as required.
+Yellowknife Fire Division is a full-time fire department located in Yellowknife, Northwest Territories, Canada with full-time firefighters.
+The department was established in February 1943.
+Their staff consists of a fire chief, two deputy chiefs, and thirty-six full-time members, composed of four captains, four lieutenants and twenty-eight firefighters.
+They operate on a four-platoon system that consists of eight staff.

-In 2016 the department responded to 4683 calls.
+In 2022, the department responded to 5,982 calls, down 28.9 per cent from the average of 7,712 between 2017 and 2021.
 The services provided incorporate public education initiatives, fire inspections, preplanning, fire suppression, emergency medical response and additional specialized services in auto extrication, hazmat, confined space, water/ice rescue.
 The Fire Department provides important emergency services to the citizens of Yellowknife and the surrounding area.